 However, if a foreign key is pointed at another piece of data that has been detached, the foreign key will be updated to point at the new, duplicate data.
 This way, if the database duplicates related entities in the same transaction, their relationships will be duplicated as well.

 Here is the idea in practice.
-In this example, a League is made up of Teams which are made up of Players.
+In this example, a League is made up of Teams that are made up of Players.

 var league = db.Leagues.FirstOrDefault(l => l.Name == “EPL”);